 General diet tips to lower A1C levels include:

 - eating similar-sized portions at meals and snacks

 - planning meals ahead of time

 - keeping a journal of food, medication, and exercise

 - spreading out carbohydrate-rich foods throughout the day

-- choosing less processed or whole foods like whole grains, fruits, vegetables, legumes, and nuts
+- choosing less-processed or whole foods such as whole grains, fruits, vegetables, legumes, and nuts

 - eating a balanced diet complete with healthy proteins, fats, and carbohydrates